kwameasantenkrumah/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that moves the file betty from /tmp/ to /tmp/my_first_directory
+A script that deletes the file named betty.